wcarmon/docs/java/exceptions.no-checked.md

 ## Item-10: Checked Exceptions become part of your API, forever
-1. Once you adopt checked exceptions, you're stuck with them
+1. Once you adopt Checked Exceptions, you're stuck with them
-    1. Removing them can break client code that catches the checked exception
+    1. Removing them can break client code that catches the Checked Exception
 1. As a library author, inability to make (safe) changes is undesirable